JoanBarduena/Platformer_Game/README.md

 - Joan Barduena Reyes
 	-[Joan's GitHub Link](https://github.com/JoanBarduena)

-##Innovation:
+## Innovation:
--Level_load: Instead of creating 2 scenes, we develop a Stuct Level with an Int (level) and a Sting (MapPath.tmx).
+- Level_load: Instead of creating 2 scenes, we develop a Stuct Level with an Int (level) and a Sting (MapPath.tmx).
 So if the int is "1" the map loaded will be "map1.tmx".

-##Tasklist:
+## Tasklist:
 - Josep Lleal:
 	- Pathfinding.
 	- Entities (smasher, bat).